Forma: Garmin Recovery Data to Structured Strength Workouts

 Which Garmin watches work with Forma?

-Any Garmin watch that reports Body Battery, HRV status, sleep score, and training load is fully compatible.
+Any Garmin watch that reports Body Battery and HRV status is compatible with the web app and Garmin auto-fetch.
 This includes most models in the Forerunner, Fenix, Enduro, and Venu lines.
 Watches that lack a training load ratio or sleep score still work.
 The engine substitutes default values for missing metrics, so the workout output remains functional with slightly reduced precision.
+The Connect IQ widget supports 37 devices (API 4.1.0 and above).
+The Instinct 2 series is excluded due to its monochrome display.

 Does Forma replace a strength training programme?

 It replaces the daily session selection, not the long-term programme.
 Forma prescribes each day’s workout independently based on that morning’s recovery data.
 It does not manage multi-week periodisation, planned deload weeks, or progressive overload targets.
-Owners following a structured programme from a coach can use the readiness tier as a guide to session intensity, while relying on their programme for exercise selection and progression.
+Users following a structured programme from a coach can use the readiness tier and Training Dose as a guide to session intensity, while relying on their programme for exercise selection and progression.

 How does Forma handle back-to-back gym days?

 Registered users benefit from a pattern rotation system that tracks which movement patterns were trained in recent sessions.
 If a hinge pattern was loaded yesterday, the engine deprioritises hinge-dominant work today and promotes squat or push patterns instead.
 This reduces the risk of loading the same muscle groups on consecutive days.
-The rotation is deterministic and requires no manual input beyond entering recovery metrics each morning.
+The rotation is deterministic and requires no manual input.